Leave it to the red bullseye to quietly offer surprisingly stylish accessories for home entertaining…

 way to/from New York, LA or SF] it’s good to remember that there are lively,

 intriguing little cities that very often fly way under the radar.Bakersfield is one of them.

-For much longer than that I've been obsessed with and immersed in pop culture.
+I'm also wicked obsessed with and immersed in pop culture.
 I eat.
 I shop.
 I drink...
 I watch too much TV, drink Diet Coke, think $300 jeans are absurd - but will pay $5 for my coffee drink experience [go figure], can't schmooze but can chat up a storm and occasionally make you laugh.